WESTLIFE

 (([email protected];))

-BENGALURU, May 8 (Reuters) - Westlife Foodworld WEST.NS, the operator of McDonald's restaurants in west and south India, reported a 96% slide in fourth-quarter profit on Wednesday as cash-strapped consumers cut back on dining out and ordering in despite fast-food chains' attempts to lure them with discounted prices.
+BENGALURU, May 8 (Reuters) - Westlife Foodworld WEST.NS, the operator of McDonald's restaurants in west and south India, reported a 96% slide in fourth-quarter profit on Wednesday as inflation-weary consumers cut back spending on fast food even as franchisees tried to lure them with discounted prices.

 ($1 = 83.5047 Indian rupees)